 The Dawn of Rock Climbing in Albania

-The country’s mountainous terrain remained largely untouched for decades due to political isolation.
+Albania’s mountainous regions remained largely unexplored for decades due to the country’s political isolation.

-However, with the fall of the dictatorship in the 1990s, Albania opened its doors to the world, and its potential as a climbing destination began to unfold.
+However, the fall of the dictatorship in the 1990s opened Albania’s doors to the world, revealing its vast potential as a premier climbing destination.

 The First Boulder Field

-The turning point came in 2021 when a group of local and international climbers established the first boulder field in the country in Valbona Valley.
+A significant milestone occurred in 2021 when local and international climbers established the first boulder field in the Valbona Valley.

 The Growth of Climbing Community